 Shana Young is a certified Human Behavior Consultant, focusing on helping individuals understand personalities to improve communication and become a more effective leader.
 In addition, Young is certified in a variety of self-assessment tools, including DiSC, Bar-On Emotional Intelligence, Hogan, Myers-Briggs and RightPath.
 She is a Certified Executive Coach and consultant on 360° assessments.

-She is also extremely active in the Columbus community, serving on the board of directors for the Columbus Alliance for Battered Women, (DBA Hope Harbour Board), and as a member of the Mayor’s Opportunity Center Task Force and the Junior League of Columbus.
+Professionally, Young currently serves as advisor for CSU’s National Society for Leadership and Success and is a member of the Association for Talent Development.
+She is also extremely active in the Columbus community, serving on the board for the Columbus Alliance for Battered Women, DBA Hope Harbour Board; and as a member of the Mayor’s Opportunity Center Task Force and the Junior League of Columbus.

-Young previously served on the boards of the Columbus Symphony Orchestra, Home for Good and the Junior League of Columbus.
-In 2016, she was named as one of Georgia Trend’s “40 Under 40.”
+Young previously served on the boards of the Columbus Symphony Orchestra and Home for Good.
 She is a 2009 graduate of the Greater Columbus Georgia Chamber of Commerce’s Leadership Columbus and was named one of Columbus and the Valley Magazine’s “5 Under 40” in 2012.

 She is married to Donnie Young and they have two daughters, Parker Ruth and Camryn Ann.